In this article, you’ll learn what is rope drive? and types of rope used for transmission of power.

 When a large amount of power is to be transmitted over long distances from one pulley to another (i.e.when the pulleys are up to 150 metres apart), then wire ropes are used.

 The wire ropes are widely used in elevators, mine hoists, cranes, conveyors, hauling devices and suspension bridges.
 The wise ropes run on grooved pulleys but they rest on the bottom of the grooves and are not wedged between the sides of the grooves.

 The wire ropes have the following advantage over cotton ropes.

 - These can withstand shock loads.

 - Wire ropes are more reliable,

 - They do not fail suddenly, These are more durable,

 - The efficiency is high

 - Less expensive or low in cost

-If you like our article on “rope drive” then share with your friends.
-If you have any question leave a comment.
+If you like our article on “rope drive” then share it with your friends.
+If you have any questions leave a comment.